SparkPost/slack-etiquette/README.md

 ## Contributing

 This is a community resource, so feel free to submit your PRs to add and edit it!
-Let's build this together to make Slack great again.

 ## Etiqutte